 Rhino horns are worth more than their weight in gold, so the last 2 are under constant threat from armies of poachers.
-Monumental sculpture artists - Gillie and Marc - are making the world's tallest rhino sculpture to inspire, educate, and mobilise a global community to raise their voices, and affect real change against rhino horn sales.
+Monumental sculpture artists - Gillie and Marc - created the world's tallest rhino sculpture to inspire, educate, and mobilise a global community to raise their voices, and affect real change against rhino horn sales.

+Nat Geo WILD: Nat Geo WILD is an incredible sponsor of The Last Three project by Gillie and Marc!
 Nat Geo WILD is the only network 100% dedicated to animals and the people who love them.
 As a part of National Geographic, the world’s premium destination for science, adventure and exploration, the network is thrilled to be the main sponsor for The Last Three.
 For over 129 years, Nat Geo has used the power of storytelling to change the world, and Nat Geo WILD is excited to join forces to raise awareness for this important cause.
 For more information, visit http://channel.nationalgeographic.com/wild/

-Astor Place is a new town square where East and West Villages convene, the thriving focal point of a young, vibrant and artistic community of residents, businesses, cultural organizations, students and all who visit New York City.
-Astor Place is managed and maintained by the Village Alliance, a community-based, not-for-profit organization whose mission is to create a cleaner, safer, greener, attractive and enjoyable Greenwich Village neighborhood.
-By hosting The Last Three sculpture, Astor Place will showcase the spirit of the neighborhood and be instrumental in making history for rhino conservation.
+Astor Place: Astor Place is a new town square where East and West Villages convene, the thriving focal point of a young, vibrant and artistic community of residents, businesses, cultural organizations, students and all who visit New York City.
+Astor Place is managed and maintained by the Village Alliance, a community-based, not-for-profit organization whose mission is to create a cleaner, safer, greener, attractive and enjoyable Greenwich Village neighbourhood.
+By hosting The Last Three sculpture, Astor Place will showcase the spirit of the neighbourhood and be instrumental in making history for rhino conservation.
 For more information, visit www.astorplace.nyc or @astorplacenyc.

-The Thomas Collective is a full-service marketing communications firm headquartered in New York, with core capabilities in brand development, public relations and digital/social media.
-They are an independent agency, and diverse-certified by WBENC.
+The Thomas Collective: The Thomas Collective is a full-service marketing communications firm headquartered in New York, with core capabilities in brand development, public relations and digital/social media.
+They are an independent agency and diverse-certified by WBENC.
 Through their expertise, the Thomas Collective has been instrumental in critically spreading the word about the launch of The Last Three, and with that awareness about rhino conservation.
 They have generously partnered with Gillie and Marc to plan an exciting unveiling that will make headlines worldwide.
 For more information, visit http://www.thethomascollective.com/

-INDE, one of the world’s top Augmented Reality companies, develops award-winning interactive and immersive products and experiences in entertainment, education, and advertising.
+INDE: INDE, one of the world’s top Augmented Reality companies, develops award-winning interactive and immersive products and experiences in entertainment, education, and advertising.
 They have teamed up with Gillie and Marc to help save rhinos by bringing The Last Three to life in the streets of New York City!

-Launched in 2008, the New York City Department of Transportation’s Art Program invigorates the City’s streetscapes with engaging temporary art installations.
+New York City Department of Transportation’s Art Program: Launched in 2008, the New York City Department of Transportation’s Art Program invigorates the City’s streetscapes with engaging temporary art installations.
 The Program partners with community-based organizations and artists to present murals, sculptures, projections and performances on plazas, fences, barriers, bridges, step streets and sidewalks for up to 11 months.
 Projects are presented within four program tracks: Arterventions, Barrier Beautification, Community Commissions and Art Display Case Exhibits.
 For more information, visit www.nyc.gov/dotart

-Run by travellers, for travellers, Intrepid Travel is the global leader in delivering sustainable experience-rich travel, carrying over 250,000 passengers a year.
+Intrepid: Run by travellers, for travellers, Intrepid Travel is the global leader in delivering sustainable experience-rich travel, carrying over 250,000 passengers a year.
 Their brands offer over 1,000 itineraries on every continent, catering for all ages, budgets and appetites for adventure.

-San Antonio Zoo®, operated by San Antonio Zoological Society, is a non-profit organization committed to securing a future for wildlife.
+San Antonio Zoo: San Antonio Zoo®, operated by San Antonio Zoological Society, is a non-profit organization committed to securing a future for wildlife.
 Through its passion and expertise in animal care, conservation, and education, the zoo’s mission is to inspire its community to love, engage with, act for and protect animals and the places they live.
 The zoo welcomes more than a million visitors each year and is open year-round.
 San Antonio Zoo is accredited by the Association of Zoos and Aquariums, the Zoological Association of America, and Humane Certified by American Humane.